datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

    from service to service).
 #.
 Push annexed file content to the third-party service to use it as a storage provider
 #.
 Share the dataset (repository) via Github/Gitlab/...

-#.
-If your repository is cloned by others, they can ``pull`` files
-   and obtain them from the third-party service
+If the above steps are implemented, other can :command:`install` or :command:`clone` your shared dataset, and :command:`get` or :command:`pull` large file content from the remote, third party storage without needing to know *where* the data actually comes from.

+.. findoutmore:: What is a special remote

+   steal from hammerpants branch

 Let's walk through all necessary steps to publish ``DataLad-101`` to Dropbox.
 The special-remote used to do this is `rclone <https://github.com/DanielDent/git-annex-remote-rclone>`_.
-This special remote is used for the majority of commercial providers (Google, Amazon, ...), and quite easy to work with.
+It is a command line program to sync files and directories to and from a large number of commercial providers (Google, Amazon, owncloud, ...), and quite easy to work with.
+By enabling it as a special remote, :term:`Git-annex` gets the ability to do the same, and can thus take care of publishing large file content to such sources conveniently under the hood.

 For a complete overview of which third-party services are available and which special-remote they need, please see this `list <http://git-annex.branchable.com/special_remotes/>`_.

-- The first step is to `install <https://rclone.org/install/>`_ rclone.
+- The first step is to `install <https://rclone.org/install/>`_ ``rclone`` on your system.
+The installation instructions are straightforward and the installation quick if you are on a Unix-based system (macOS or any Linux distribution).

 - Afterwards, run ``rclone config`` to configure ``rclone`` to work with Dropbox.
-Running this command will prompt interactively from the terminal to configure a remote (here it will have the name "dropbox-remote"):
+Running this command will prompt interactively from the terminal to configure a remote (here it will have the name "dropbox-remote").
+All parts of the dialog that require user input are highlighted in the code block below.

 .. code-block::
    :emphasize-lines: 7-8, 22, 26, 30, 36